VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 11.1 Unit Tests

 Markdown Conversion: Provide a sample markdown string and run the conversion function.
 Verify that the output contains expected HTML tags.
-E.g., "# Title" becomes <h1>Title</h1>.
+E.g., "# Title" becomes # Title

+.
 Use a lightweight markdown library in tests or a stub if the actual library is heavy (but likely just use the same library to ensure parity).
 Also test edge cases: empty content (should produce maybe empty HTML body), content with special characters (make sure not broken), etc.

 Slug Generation: Test the slugify function with various inputs: